Creating attractive living spaces

 In 2020, Haseko Corporation signed a project contract on the “Municipal Sakura-no-Miya Housing Complex Reconstruction (Phase 2)” as a representative corporation, and in the wake of this, it has engaged in activities for local revitalization and area management around Kobe City’s Kita Suzurandai district.

-We participate in and assume the responsibility of secretariat for the “Kitasuzu〇(maru)〇(maru),” an area platform which consists of local resident group and activity group, local university, railway operator, regional commercial business, residential property company, botanical garden, and hospital.
+We participate in “Kitasuzu〇(maru)〇(maru),” an area platform which consists of local resident groups and activity groups, local universities, railway operators, regional commercial businesses, residential property companies, botanical gardens, hospitals, etc.

 Kitayama Park opening event